EDS225 Linking Ecological and Social Resilience

 Type of course:

 The class will meet for four hours per week (two double hours).
-Most weeks will be devoted to lectures and class discussions, but three weeks will be set aside for group-work and writing a mid-term paper.
+Most weeks will be devoted to lectures and class discussions, but three weeks will be set aside for preparing the presentation.

-An external examiner will evaluate the final written exam.
+An external- and internal examiner will evaluate the final oral exam.